yeikiu/vue3-md-blog/data/features/markdown-posts.md

 # Posts are compiled with markdown-it
 #### June 26, 2019

-> You can simply edit your markdownns online and your blog will reflect changes shortly after.
+> You can simply edit your markdownns online and your blog will reflect the changes shortly after.

 ### Markdown Post features
 * Host your .md file anywhere (publicly accessible by URL)
 * Use [inline html with bootstrap](https://yeikiu.github.io/vue-base-blog/#/features/inline-bootstrap-html) classes ready to go
 * GitHub Pages CSS by deafult

+---

 ## Headings